uxPete/ListPlay/README.md

 Installing
 ----------
 * To get started you need to have your [Spotify account enabled](https://developer.spotify.com/technologies/apps/#developer-account) as a ‘developer’.
-* If you don't already have one create the [Spotify] folder:
+* If you don't already have one create the Spotify folder:
 * ~/Spotify (Mac OS X and Linux)
 * “My Documents\Spotify” (Windows)
 * Download the ListPlay zip, expand, move to Spotify folder
-* Open Spotify, type 'spotify:app:xlistplay' in the search bar
+* Open Spotify app, type 'spotify:app:xlistplay' in the search bar
-* Save app as a favourite (the 'x' in front of 'listplay' makes it display at the bottom of the apps list.
+* Save ListPlay app as a favourite at the prompt (the 'x' in front of 'listplay' makes it display at the bottom of the apps list.
 You can change this - just make sure the bundle name and the 'BundleIdentifier' string in the manifest file both match.)

 Using
 -----